solaceinthenight/solaceinthenight/README.md

 Jacob Lai, Software Engineer
 -----------------

-I am a junior studying Computer Science at the University of California, Irvine.
+I am a senior studying Computer Science at the University of California, Irvine.

 In my free time, I like to